Skip to main content

 Here you can download the JSON file of your camera positions.

-If you achieved a weak or poor calibration, it's worth checking a few things to see if you can achieve a better calibration.
+If you achieved a weak, poor or failed calibration, it's worth checking a few things to see if you can resolve this.

 Check your input settings are correct: